fstasz/climate-impact-explorer/README.md

 ## License
 Licensed under the [Apache License 2.0](LICENSE) – See [LICENSE](LICENSE) for details.

-Thank you to [NOAA](https://www.noaa.gov/) for providing the temperature data used in this app.
+Special thanks to [NOAA](https://www.noaa.gov/) for providing the temperature data used in this app.